 August 2017 - August 2020

 Sponsor: Patient-Centered Outcomes Research Institute (PCORI)

 Can we train the computer to study patient-physician communication?
-Statistical natural language processing, or NLP, can make studying conversations between clinicians and patients faster and easier.
+The answer is YES.
+See our paper in JAMIA.
+We conclude that statistical natural language processing, or NLP, can make studying conversations between clinicians and patients faster and easier.
 We use computers to look for meaning in conversations by looking at words and phrases and how they are used.
 NLP can define the issues discussed, describe speakers’ emotions.

 Additional details about this study can be found here.

 Zac Imel, PhD (PI)